hnenonen/Intro_to_DS/misc/pitch.md

 [2] Every evening we all have the same problem, what to watch.
 We try to rely on Netflix recommendations or find top rated movies on imbd.
 [Milja]

 [3] Only to be disappointed again!
+[Arttu]

 [3] Well fear no more, we have a solution!
 [3] -> [4] Never spend another hour watching a bad film.
-I present Worth2Watch.
+We present Worth2Watch.
 Our leading edge AI will determine for you if the movie is good or bad.
+[Arttu]

 4] -> [5] Just insert the movie overview and discover the verdict, good or bad?
 In addition you are given recommendations of something that is certainly worth a watch!